 How to Obtain Contempt of Court in Your Case

-Contempt is available for violation of any kind of order in your case, which can include the production of specific documents or items, property division, child custody, child support, spousal support, payment of things such as household bills, health insurance, or life insurance, and occupancy of the home.
+Contempt is available for violation of any kind of order in your case (whether it is temporary or final), which can include the production of specific documents or items, property division, child custody, child support, spousal support, payment of things such as household bills, health insurance, or life insurance, and occupancy of the home.

-It is up to the judge to decide what to do if the order has been violated.
-Contempt of court is one remedy the court can impose.
-A court can also decide to hold someone in contempt on its own, without a motion from the other side.
+It is up to the judge to decide what to do if they conclude that a court order has been violated.
+A court can also decide to hold someone in contempt on its own, without a filing by the other party.